-InBite sustainability incentives currently consist of an internal recycling program where all our trash is divided into plastic, paper, and compostable waste.
+InBite's sustainability incentives currently consist of an internal recycling program where all our trash is divided into plastic, paper, and compostable waste.
 As buyers of Kimberley Clark’s plastic products, we are currently trying to be part of the RightCycle program, where all nitrile gloves waste goes back to the Kimberley Clark facility and turned into new consumer goods.
-Other plastic waste is reused with InBite for trash, and thus we have eliminated our need to buy trash bags.
+Other plastic waste is reused within InBite for trash, and thus we have eliminated our need to buy trash bags.
 Lastly, organic waste is put back into the environment and added to soil to help plants grow.

 We currently partner with the National Celiac Association and Mend Hunger, where we send food packages to Celiac families in need of food or in food desolate areas.
 It is part of our core principles, not only as a brand, but as human beings, to have social awareness and accountability.
 As a business, not only do we sell products, but inherently feel like we have a responsibility towards caring for our community.
 We cannot call ourselves a health conscious food business, unless we help those that don’t have access to the foods they need to survive and thrive.

 We believe that corporate social responsibility is not only the right thing to do, but a necessity.
 We would not be where we are today without the support from our community, which is why we always owe our success to them and make every effort to giving back!